accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.5/index.md

 ---
-title: In each web page, are the CSS declarations for element background and font colours used correctly?
+title: On each web page, are the CSS declarations for element background and font colours used correctly?
 ---